 The implementation of the Strategy will require a major step up in activity on solid waste management at the national level.
 It will therefore be important to strengthen resources and capacity at national level in MET to implement the Strategy, including strengthening resources for monitoring and enforcement.
 A Solid Waste Management Unit (i.e. team) will be set up in MET and will be responsible for implementation of the National Solid Waste Management Strategy.
 Assigning the role of implementation to one "unit" will ensure accountability for its implementation.
 Section 9 of this Strategy provides more details on responsibilities for implementation of the Strategy and on the roles of the Solid Waste Management Unit.
-MET will include a budget line for such a unit in the Ministry's overall budget.
+The unit will be set up in 2018 in terms of integrating SWM responsibilities into existing teams at MET, and then dedicated appointments will be made in 2019.
+By that time, MET will include a budget line for such a unit in the Ministry's overall budget.
+MET will also consider decentralisation of certain roles and responsibilities to regional offices as applicable in future.

-Task 1.1.3 - Set up solid waste management advisory panel at national level.
+Task 1.1.3 - Set up solid waste management advisory panel at national level (and consider funding mechanisms for SWM).

 The policy and funding aspects of solid waste management cut across several ministries and it will be important that all ministries and other national level institutions are working in a consistent direction in solid waste management, and are committed to implementation of the Strategy.
 A solid waste management advisory panel will be set up.
-It will include representatives from several national ministries and other key national level stakeholders (e.g. Namibia Recycling Forum).
-The advisory panel will meet monthly during the first year of implementation of the Strategy, and meetings will become quarterly at an agreed time after that.
+The core representatives will be decision-makers from several national ministries, but other key national level stakeholders (e.g. Recycle Namibia Forum) and selected private companies with an interest in solid waste management will also be invited to participate.
+The advisory panel will meet monthly during at least the first year of implementation of the Strategy, and meetings will become quarterly at an agreed time after that.
 The advisory panel will provide advice to the Solid Waste Management Unit, discuss key challenges and develop action plans for solutions at national level, and it will be a mechanism to ensure co-operation in Strategy implementation.
+It is important that the advisory panel includes senior representatives from the most relevant ministries so that actions will be implemented by those ministries as needed, and to ensure that potential funding sources in those ministries, if available, can be accessed.
+One of the first initiatives of the Advisory Panel will be to identify and assess the potential funding mechanisms for SWM (for example so that pilot projects can be funded).